openownership/data-standard/README.md

 **When you add or update the docs** you need to do the following so that they can be translated, in the `docs` directory:

 1. Run `make gettext` to extract translatable English strings.
-2. Run `sphinx-intl update -p _build/gettext -l fr -l ru` to generate translation (.po) files for the languages you need (pass languages with the `-l` flag).
-3. *If you have new pages* run `sphinx-intl update-txconfig-resources --pot-dir _build/gettext --transifex-project-name bods-v01` to register the translation files with Transifex (generates or updates contents `.tx/config` file).
+2. *If you have new pages* run `sphinx-intl update-txconfig-resources --pot-dir _build/gettext --transifex-project-name bods-v01` to register the translation files with Transifex (generates or updates contents `.tx/config` file).
-4. Run `tx push -s` to push to Transifex.
+3. Run `tx push -s` to push to Transifex.

 Now the files are ready to be translated in Transifex.